PeterL1n/BackgroundMattingV2/README.md

 ## Tips

-* When converting resnet50 model to onnx, set pytorch verison to 1.6.0 or less because "IF" node cannot convert tensorRT7.
+* When converting torch model to onnx, set pytorch verison to 1.6.0 or less because "IF" node cannot convert tensorRT7.